Click Topic Below to Go Straight There

 We must go back to the basics to determine if an option is overpriced.

-Options are contracts that allow buyers to either sell or buy securities on or before a specific day at a predetermined price (known as the strike price).
+Options are contracts that allow buyers to either sell or buy securities by a specific day at a predetermined price (known as the strike price).

 All options derive their value from the underlying security or stock’s value or price, and the variables related to that security.

 An equity call option buyer would benefit if the underlying stock price is higher than the strike price by the expiry date.
-On the other hand, a put option buyer would benefit if the underlying stock price is lower than the put option strike price by the expiry date.
+A put option buyer would benefit if the underlying stock price is lower than the put option strike price by the expiry date.

 It all depends on the motives of the buyer and the type of option.
-However, buyers can use a few basic factors to determine whether the price is suitable or not.
+However, buyers can use a few basic factors to determine whether the price is suitable.

-Generally speaking, options are not deemed overpriced or underpriced against a fixed currency value.
-The price of options is considered against the implied volatility, time value and decay, and intrinsic versus extrinsic value, which are all greatly influential for profitability.
+We do not deem overprice or underprice options against a fixed currency value.
+We consider the price of options against the implied volatility, time value and decay, and intrinsic versus extrinsic value, which are all greatly influential for profitability.

 The intrinsic value reflects how much the premium comprises the difference between the current stock price and the strike price.
 To calculate the intrinsic value, the investor would need to subtract the option strike price from the current stock price.